Azhilus/theFrontendDictionary/CSS/Vanilla CSS Overview.md

 132. font: A shorthand property for setting font-style, font-variant, font-weight, font-size, line-height, and font-family properties.
 133. font-display: Defines how a font face is displayed based on if and when it is downloaded and ready to use.
 134. font-family: Specifies the font family for text.
-135. font-feature-settings: Allows control over advanced typographic features in Open
+135. font-feature-settings: Allows control over advanced typographic features in OpenType fonts.

-Type fonts.
 136. font-kerning: Specifies whether or not kerning should be applied to the text.
 137. font-language-override: Specifies the language to use for the font.
 138. font-size: Sets the size of the font.